xarvh/talk-webgl/NOTES.md

 2. Uniforms

-  * I modified the model, so that we get the current time in seconds
+  * I modified the model, so that we get the current time in milliseconds

   * They are called Uniforms because they don't change with vertex or pixel position